xarray-contrib/xarray-indexes/docs/earth/xvec.md

 ## Highlights

-Xvec is exciting because it illustrates how a new index can help define a new data model --- "\__vector data cube_, which is an n-D array that has either at least one dimension indexed by a 2-D array of vector geometries".
+Xvec's use of custom indexes is exciting because it illustrates how a new Index can help define a new data model --- _vector data cube_: "an n-D array that has either at least one dimension indexed by a 2-D array of vector geometries".

 1. Indexing using geometries and associated predicates is supported using `.sel`
 1. A new `.xvec` accessor exposes additional querying functionality.